-|By looking through the internet one is lead to believe that pnf stretching is all there is to PNF.
+By looking through the internet one is lead to believe that pnf stretching is all there is to PNF.
 Proprioceptive neuromuscular facilitation (PNF) is an effective way of using reflexes to assist muscular relaxation.
 Stretching using these principles is only one part of a system used by physical therapists to help muscular strengthening, stability, neuromuscular control, as well as mobility and coordination.
-This has been shown to be superior to static stretching in some literature. |
+This has been shown to be superior to static stretching in some literature.

 Muscle recruitment is enhanced through the use of the appropriate reflex and proprioceptive stimuli.
 The efficient recruitment of motor patterns involves the use of the following PNF techniques:

-What is a PNF pattern?
 PNF patterns of movements were developed because all normal coordinated human movements occur in spiral or diagonal motions.
 Muscular contractions are strongest and most coordinated during these diagonal patterns of movement.
 These diagonal patterns involve rotation of the extremities and require core stability.
 Muscular contraction is also enhanced through irradiation and there is optimal facilitation of the stretch reflex in a synergistic muscle group during movements within these patterns of movement.(2)

-Contract-Relax This is also known as "active assisted" stretching in some of the literature.
+This is also known as "active assisted" stretching in some of the literature.

 The golgi tendon organs lie in the tendon of a muscle that mediate the stimulation of inhibitory interneurons in the spinal cord that cause relaxation of that muscle's motor neuron.
 They also make excitatory connections with the motor neurons that supply the antagonists of that muscle.
 Since the golgi tendon organs are in series with the muscle fibers they are stimulated by both passive stretch and active contraction of the muscle.
 The golgi tendon organ therefore acts as a transducer in a feedback circuit that helps to regulate muscle force through inhibition and relaxation of the muscle.